CrossOmics/Lotus/docs/api/tools.rst

 Tools Module (lotus.tl)
 ========================

-The ``lotus.tl`` module provides scanpy-compatible tools and analysis functions.
-This module is a complete wrapper around ``scanpy.tl``, providing all scanpy tools functions with identical interfaces.
+The ``lotus.tl`` module provides tools and analysis functions for single-cell data analysis.

 Overview
 --------

-``lotus.tl`` serves as a building block API that provides direct access to all scanpy tools functions.
-All functions work exactly the same way as in scanpy, making Lotus fully compatible with scanpy workflows.
+``lotus.tl`` serves as a building block API that provides direct access to all tools functions.
 This module is used internally by ``lotus.workflows`` to implement high-level functionality, and can also be used directly when you need fine-grained control or want to access advanced features not covered by the workflows module.

 **Key Features:**

-The module provides complete scanpy.tl compatibility with the same function signatures and behavior.
-It can be used as a drop-in replacement for scanpy.tl, and all scanpy tools functions are available.
+The module provides complete tools functionality with standard function signatures and behavior.
+All tools functions are available.
 For standard analysis workflows, we recommend using the high-level functions in ``lotus.workflows`` instead, which provide optimized defaults and a streamlined interface.

 Compatibility
 -------------

-You can use ``lotus.tl`` exactly like ``scanpy.tl``:
+Usage example:

 .. code-block:: python

    import lotus as lt

-   # These work exactly like scanpy.tl
    lt.tl.leiden(adata, resolution=0.5)
    lt.tl.umap(adata)
    lt.tl.paga(adata, groups='leiden')